-1.9 The Stratford-on-Avon Council Plan period is from 2011 - 2031 and in order to align with this plan, the HNDP covers the same period.
+1.9 The same period as the Stratford-on-Avon Core Strategy, The Core Strategy covers the period from 2011 - 2031 and in order to align with the strategic policies of this plan, the HNDP covers the same period.

 What other things do we have to take account of?